Slideshow image

-Two years ago, the words “well done, good and faithful servant” were proclaimed as Dr Jerry Savelle — our church’s apostle and one of the most influential men in my life — stepped into Heaven.
+Two years ago, the words “well done, good and faithful servant” were proclaimed as Dr Jerry Savelle—our church’s apostle and one of the most influential men in my life—stepped into Heaven.

 We may have taken two trips around the sun since that day, but it still feels surreal.
 I miss him so much.

 I first met Dr Savelle when I was only a few months old.
 He was a spiritual guide, a mentor, and a dear friend for my entire life.
+As I’ve reflected on who he was and what he meant to me, my family, and our church, one attribute keeps coming to mind:

 Becoming a vessel of honour.

-That sermon didn’t just impact me — it shaped me.
+That sermon didn’t just impact me.
+It shaped me.

+Dr Savelle said that’s exactly what God is like.
 God delights in “showing off” His most prized possessions.

-“Have you considered My servant Job… there is none like him on the earth.”
+He referenced Job 1:8: “Have you considered My servant Job… there is none like him on the earth.”

-Job lived in such a way that God could hold him up and say, look at him.
+Job lived in such a way that God could hold him up and say, “Look at him.”

-“Have you considered Brooke?
+What a thought!
+To live a life where God could say, “Have you considered Brooke?
 There is none like her.”

 You could feel Dr Savelle’s heart that night.
-There was no question — he deeply desired to be a vessel of honour.
+There was no question he deeply desired to be a vessel of honour.
 A prized possession for Jesus.

-Which one do you want to be?
+Dr Savelle then asked a simple but confronting question: Which one do you want to be?

 So… how do we become a vessel of honour?

-By living a life that is pleasing to God.
+By living a life pleasing to God.

 By keeping ourselves pure.